2024 Kerman bombings: Responsibility

 On 4 January, the Islamic State claimed responsibility for the attack in a statement posted on Telegram.
 It later released images on its news outlet Amaq showing two masked individuals who it claimed were brothers who carried out the attack as suicide bombers.
 Based on U.S. intelligence assessments, the attack was executed by the Afghanistan branch of the Islamic State, known as ISIS–K. The United States had warned Iran of an Islamic State attack prior to the bombings, with US officials stating that the information was timely enough and had enough details about the location to thwart or mitigate the bombings.

 Prior to Islamic State's claim of responsibility, Iranian president Ebrahim Raisi blamed Israel for the attack.
 Vice President Mohammad Mokhber and Expediency Discernment Council member General Mohsen Rezaee also blamed Israel for the bombings.
 Quds Force commander Esmail Qaani claimed that the perpetrators were "supplied by the United States and the Zionist regime".
 The United States said there is no reason to believe Israel was involved in the bombing, and rejected suggestions of US involvement, calling such allegations "ridiculous", and expressed its sympathies towards the victims.
 Asked for comment regarding the bombings, Israel Defense Forces spokesperson Daniel Hagari said it was "focused on the combat with Hamas".

 Despite the Islamic State's claims of responsibility for the attacks, Iranian officials continued to accuse the United States and Israel of involvement in the attacks, with IRGC commanding general Hossein Salami saying that the group "has disappeared" and that its members "only act as mercenaries" for American and Israeli interests on 5 January.
 Authorities later arrested two people on suspicion of providing support to the suspected suicide bombers and arrested a total of 35 people who were believed to have been involved in the attack.

 One of the suicide bombers was identified as a citizen of Tajikistan.
 On 11 January, the Iranian Ministry of Intelligence said it had identified the mastermind of the attacks as a Tajikistani national known by his alias Abdollah Tajiki, who illegally entered Iran through its southeastern border in December 2023 and manufactured the bombs used in the attacks before leaving the country on 1 January.
-It also identified one of the bombers as a 24-year old Tajikistani and Israeli national surnamed Bozrov, who was trained by Islamic State in Afghanistan before entering Iran through its southeastern border.
+It also identified one of the bombers as a 24-year old Tajikistani national surnamed Bozrov, who was trained by Islamic State in Afghanistan before entering Iran through its southeastern border.